 Similar to lead conversion ads, you can customize this form to ask for whatever information you need from the person you’re trying to reach.
 As people fill out this form, you generate leads (people interested in your business), and you can reach out to them regarding what you’re advertising.

 Just like most of the other ad campaigns we’ve discussed, lead generation ads require a dedicated advertising budget to run, typically on an ongoing monthly basis.
-We recommend that minimum of $150 per month because we’ve seen this as the foundation for a successful lead generation campaign.
+We recommend a minimum of $150 per month because we’ve seen this as the foundation for a successful lead generation campaign.
 Keep in mind our good – better – best model: $150 per month (good), $300 per month (better), or $500 per month (best).